-This guide presents a wealth of data, helping you understand why loving customers works.
+This guide presents a wealth of data to help you understand why loving customers works.
 It also outlines several strategies and best practices your team can begin implementing today.
-Lastly, you'll hear from a number of successful companies that love customers—and are reaping the rewards.
+Lastly, you’ll hear from a number of successful companies that love customers — and are reaping the rewards.

 We purposefully use the word “love” (customer love, loving customers, etc.).
 Great service is somewhat touchy-feely.
 It’s about nurturing a genuine relationship with someone.